bebau/grcon22/README.md

 ### `002_bomb/`

 Despite the numbering, this is the last challenge.
-A decompiling challenge.
+A decompiling/reverse engineering challenge.

-#### What is the username?
+#### What are the credentials to log in to the terrorist's machine and defuse the bomb?

 * 100 points.
 * Topic: Reverse Engineering
-* `Flag{}`
+* `Flag{OK1PULL^}`
+(note: this is referencing ok I pull up hop out at the afterparty, being gort's favorite song)
+* Hint for 2 points: *If you know the identity of the terrorist, the username is _____ the Evil.*
-* Hint for X points: *I bet the terrorist has a loophole built in in case he forgets his password.
-He is a software mastermind, but he hasn't picked the most secure python functionality.
+* Hint for 5 points: *The terrorist is a software mastermind, but he hasn't picked the most secure python functionality.
 Let's try entering { as a password and see if there's a possible vulnerability to exploit.*
-* Hint for Y points: *As a hacker, you know you can inspect python bytecode with a certain method from the Python documentation.
-Then you can get names of variables, constants, attributes, etc.*
+* Hint for 15 points: *You can inspect python bytecode if there are any functions or objects here...
+Password: {my_object_name.__hackthemainframe__}, something along those lines*